brillout/wildcard-api/docs/intro.template.md

  - Caching
  - SSR

-These things are less trivial than you might think.
+If you want control over these things, then don't use Wildcard.
-(For example, to properly serialize dates, we use [JSON-S](https://github.com/brillout/json-s) instead of JSON.)
+Although note that these things are less trivial than you might think.
-But if you want control over these things, then don't use Wildcard.
+(For example we use [JSON-S](https://github.com/brillout/json-s) instead of JSON to properly serialize dates.)

 !INLINE ./snippets/faq-section-footer.md --hide-source-path